newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

 * To make things simpler for yourself, use the same alias names that I use in this tutorial, so when we're working on this in class, there's no confusion if your alias has a different name than mine.

-* We also suggest you install 3 more helpful command line tools via homebrew:
+* We also suggest you install 2 more helpful command line tools via Chocolatey:

 	```shell
  	choco install bat